 “Time-restricted eating is amazing in that you just have to watch the clock.
 You just stop eating when you’re supposed to stop eating, and people just naturally calorie-restrict,” Varady says.

-However, people may want to be extra cautious when it comes to following OMAD's more extreme 23-to-1 feeding schedule.
+People may want to be extra cautious when it comes to following OMAD's more extreme 23:1 feeding schedule.
 Having only one hour to eat every 24 hours might make nutritional and caloric deficiencies more likely.
 (And, by the way, adults generally aren’t supposed to regularly eat less than 1,200 calories per day.)

 “If they’re not counting calories, they’re probably only eating around 1,000 calories.
 If it’s that low, it would be hard to get all your nutrients in.
 I’d almost recommend taking a supplement just to be careful,” Varady says.

 Fasting, as you may have heard, can be hellish.
 But Varady says most people will adjust within 10 days after starting — and that the same is probably true for OMAD.
 “Some people find fasting difficult for a number of reasons.
 They report that they find it hard to concentrate, they might feel weak or irritable, they feel hungry, they get constipated and they miss out on social interactions,” wrote Amy Hutchison, an obesity researcher at the University of Adelaide in Australia, in an email to Discover.